Gauley River

-The Gauley River is a 105 mi river in West Virginia.
+The Gauley River is a 105 mi river in the U.S. state of West Virginia.
 It merges with the New River to form the Kanawha River, a tributary of the Ohio River.
 The river features numerous recreational whitewater areas, including those in Gauley River National Recreation Area downstream of the Summersville Dam.

 Headwaters and course

 The Gauley rises in the Monongahela National Forest on Gauley Mountain in Pocahontas County as three streams, the North, Middle, and South Forks, each of which flows across the southern extremity of Randolph County; they converge in Webster County.
 The river then flows generally west-southwestwardly through Webster, Nicholas and Fayette counties, past the towns of Camden-on-Gauley and Summersville, to the town of Gauley Bridge, where it joins the New River to form the Kanawha River.
 Via the Kanawha and Ohio rivers, it is part of the Mississippi River watershed.

 Tributaries

 The Gauley's largest tributaries all flow into the main river from the east (flowing in a westerly direction) and are described as follows: